The Best 10 Product Bundling Tips and Strategies

 Monopolies are gone.
 There is very little chance that your customer can't find similar items by turning to your competition.
 If one of the bundle components is not attractive enough to buy the whole set, a consumer can look for the desired item somewhere else.
-Maybe there will be a better bundle?
+Maybe your competitors have come up with a better bundle idea?

-To key thing to understand is that the product value for a customer decides if he/she purchases the bundle or not.
+The key thing to understand about bundling is that the product value decides if the customers purchase the bundle or not.
 Knowing how much a customer is ready to pay for bundle components is critical to evaluate future sales of your sets.

 Subjective product value is the main reason why pure bundling devoid of flexibility never ends well for your sales.
-Let’s go back again to fast food restaurants and McDonald’s to see this better.
+Let’s go back again to fast-food restaurants and McDonald’s to understand this example better.

-Coupons from McDonald’s show how to make bundling consumer-friendly.
+Coupons from McDonald’s are a fantastic example of how to make bundling consumer-friendly.
 Coupons define categories of products that need to be in the set but the final look of the bundles is up to customers.

 Coupons and discounts based on order structure perfectly meet the requirements of flexibility and personalization.
 According to Kumar’s research, bundling performs best when combined with dynamic customer segmentation.
 Coupons make it easy.
 You can seamlessly sync bundling promotions with your customer segmentation and trigger coupon delivery based on real-time segments’ updates.
 Let’s use one more example to show you how it works.

-- It always starts with analyzing sales data.
+It always starts by analyzing sales data.
 For example, 20% of customers who have ever bought a printer, have made another purchase to get reams, and 11% have also bought toners.

-- The bundles will be offered to printer owners:
+The bundles that we will offer to printer owners:

 - toner + 2 reams,